 Exchange traded and over-the-counter derivatives are permitted, including but not limited to options, futures, swaps and/or combinations of the above.
-The Fund will invest in derivatives for investment purposes as well as for hedging and efficient portfolio management.
+The Fund is allowed to invest in derivatives for investment purposes as well as for hedging and efficient portfolio management.

 The transactions in relation to derivative financial instruments and the collateral exchanged in connection with these transactions are subject to the ISDA Master Agreement 1992 or 2002 and the Credit Support Annex in the schedule of the ISDA Master Agreement respectively.
-The International Swaps and Derivatives Association ("ISDA") has prepared the standard documentation for these transactions.
+The International Swaps and Derivatives Association (ISDA) has prepared the standard documentation for these transactions.

 In order to gain rapid exposure to the market in the event of a net cash inflow, the Fund may invest in derivative financial instruments with a financial index as their underlying security.
-Since these investments are not designed to replicate the financial index in question, a reweighting of the index will (probably) not mean that the Fund has to bring the portfolio into line with the reweighted index, and this will therefore not entail additional costs for the Fund.
+Since these investments are not designed to follow the financial index in question, a reweighting of the index is not expected to mean that the Fund has to bring the portfolio into line with the reweighted index, and this will therefore not entail additional costs for the Fund.